-In recent years a number of social networking services have been developed to offer users a new way of sharing, searching, and commenting on user-generated content.
-Following the development of such services, people have shown great interest in participating in 'social' activities by generating and sharing vast amounts of content, ranging from personal vacation photos, to blog posts or comments, and like/agree/disagree tags.
-All these social networking services are typically provided by a centralised site where users need to upload their content, thus giving away access control and ownership rights to make it available to others.
-This centralised administrative authority may utilise the content in any profitable way, from selling contact details to marketing firms, to mining of user information for advertising purposes.
-Furthermore, the rate of growth of both content and user participation in such services poses a significant cognitive overload to users that have to cope with a neverending stream of social updates that amounts to hundreds or even thousand notifications per day.
+Social networks are increasingly used for sharing, searching, and commenting on user-generated content.
+Users have been participating in 'social' activities by generating, commenting, tagging, liking and sharing vast amounts of content such as photos, videos, blog posts etc. more than ever.
+However, such services are typically provided using a centralised infrastructure owned by private companies where users need to upload their content, thus giving away ownership rights to make it available to others.
+This allows companies to exploit user data and sell them to advertisers for profit.
+Furthermore, the rapid growth of both content and user participation in such services poses a significant cognitive overload to http://dx.doi.org/10.1145/2675743.2776770.